 The Texas Military Forces Hall of Honor program was established in 1980 to provide a means of recognizing outstanding military service and leadership of individuals while serving as a member of the State Military Forces, e.g. Army National Guard, Air National Guard, or State Guard.

 JFTX Regulation 672-4 stipulates the criteria for nomination as follows:

-(a) Any current or former member of the State Military Forces of Texas, living or deceased.
+(a) Any former member of the TMD, civilian or military, living or deceased.

 (b) The service(s) or deed(s) of the nominated individual must have been of such magnitude to reflect great credit upon the State Military Forces of Texas.